 Students who are carers

 Are you studying whilst managing caring commitments?
 Do you spend time looking after or helping a friend, partner or family member due to illness, disability, frailty or addiction?
-At the Student and Graduate Employability Service we provide tailored support to help you build your skills, experience and contacts and progress into a graduate job or further study.
+At the Student and Graduate Employability Service we're here to help you build your skills, experience and contacts and provide tailored support around applying for graduate jobs or further study.
 Sheryl Cruickshank is the named contact for students with caring responsibilities, so do contact her directly with any questions or to arrange an appointment.
 If accessing a face-to-face appointment is difficult, you can book a telephone, email or Skype appointment.

 Are you aware of the options open to you?